 - 1. The accommodation process may require discussion and consultation with the Employee's immediate faculty supervisor and/or other appropriate faculty or staff whose duties include the coordination and/or management of GSA appointments. - 2.
 An Employee need not disclose their medical condition or impairment to their immediate supervisor or appointing unit administrators in order to request a reasonable accommodation.
 An Employee, however, will be required to disclose such an impairment and/or medical condition to the designated central office as necessary to process an accommodation request.
 The designated central office may disclose the impairment and/or medical condition to the immediate supervisor or appointing unit faculty and staff only to further the interactive process.
-In the event the designated central office decides it is necessary to disclose the impairment and/or medical condition to the immediate supervisor or appointing unit faculty and staff to further the interactive process, the designated central office will inform the Employee prior to the disclosure. - 3.
-Documentation involving accommodations will be kept separate from departmental academic records and Employee personnel files.
+In the event the designated central office decides it is necessary to disclose the impairment and/or medical condition to the immediate supervisor or appointing unit faculty and staff to further the interactive process, the designated central office will inform the Employee prior to the disclosure.

+3. Documentation involving accommodations will be kept separate from departmental academic records and Employee personnel files.
 Documentation related to accommodation requests will be available only to employing school or college administrators and/or appointing unit faculty and staff who are involved with the implementation of a reasonable accommodation.

 An Employee need not provide documentation concerning medical information (e.g., physician statements) to appointing unit faculty and/or staff in order to request the accommodation.
-An Employee. however, will be required to provide documentation concerning medical information to the designated central office as necessary to process an accommodation request.
+An Employee, however, will be required to provide documentation concerning medical information to the designated central office as necessary to process an accommodation request.
+If an Employee, for reasons outside of their control (e.g., waitlist, provider availability, cost), is unable to provide documentation concerning medical information at the time of the accommodation request, the employer will consider the requested accommodation and determine what, if any, reasonable accommodation(s) may be available within 10 working days.
+Identified temporary accommodations will be available for no less than 30 days and should not be discontinued without consultation with the designated central office.
 The designated central office may provide the documentation concerning medical information to the immediate supervisor or appointing unit faculty and staff only to further the interactive process.
 In the event the designated central office decides it is necessary to disclose documentation concerning medical information to the immediate supervisor or appointing unit faculty and staff to further the interactive process, the designated central office will inform the Employee prior to the disclosure.

-4. Employee requests for accommodations will proceed according to the following steps:

-a.
-Step One
+- 4. Employee requests for accommodations will proceed according to the following steps: - a.
+Step One - i.

-i.
 The Employee seeking a disability accommodation may obtain an accommodations request form and medical documentation form through the administrative designee for the employing school or college, the designated central office, or the website of the designated central office.
 The Employee may submit the completed forms to the administrative designee or the designated central office physically or electronically.